-Head of focal point: Ms Adrienn NyírádyThe Hungarian NFP has been located within the National Centre for Epidemiology (NCE) of the National Public Health and Medical Officers Service since 1 January 2004.
+The Hungarian national focal point has been located within the National Institute for Health Development since 1 January 2016.
 Its legal basis was confirmed by an adoption of a governmental resolution in September 2003.
-The Coordination Committee on Drug Affairs co-chaired by the Ministry of Social Affairs and Labour, the Ministry of Health oversees the work of the NFP.
+The Inter-ministerial Coordination Committee on Drug Affairs oversees the work of the national focal point.

 E-mail addresses have been inserted in a way discouraging spam.
 Please replace [a] by @ before actually using any of the e-mail addresses.

 Three nationwide studies on drug use among the general population have been conducted in Hungary.
 The most recent general population survey on drug use was conducted in 2007 among 18- to 64-year-olds.
 It found that lifetime prevalence was 8.5 % for cannabis, 2.4 % for ecstasy, 1.8 % for amphetamines, 1.1 % for hallucinogens and under 1 % for other illicit substances.
 In 2003 lifetime prevalence was 9.8 % for cannabis, 3.1 % for ecstasy, 2.5 % for amphetamines and under 2 % for other substances.
 Available data for young adults aged 18–34 in 2007 found that lifetime prevalence was 19.1 % for cannabis, 5.1 % for ecstasy and 4.0 % for amphetamines.
 Last year prevalence of cannabis use was 5.7 % and last month prevalence was 2.7 %.